 SP1a is a lower cost, more targeted approach that primarily includes stormwater swales to convey excess recycled water from the precinct / cluster reuse systems to a lower risk point of discharge below the Penshurst Wetland.
 As can be seen in Table 23 (Section 6.2) the result is a net disbenefit in terms of environmental impacts.
 This is because the total nitrogen load (used in the CBA as the proxy for environmental benefits) increases as a result of removing on-site land application and restricting recycled water irrigation to a beneficial use approach (i.e. no effluent disposal or land application).
 As discussed in Appendix D (Frontier Economic Note for Penshurst) this is a limitation of using total investigation area TN loads to waterways as the measure of environmental benefits.
+That being said, it was agreed by a range of stakeholders during engagement on the draft version of this report that it was not appropriate to ignore the impact of pushing nutrient loads further down the catchment.
+The results presented in Table 27 reflect this agreed outcome.

 A key outcome from SP1 is the diversion of current sewage discharges (both surface discharge and a significant shallow groundwater flow) from Penshurst Wetland and other groundwater discharge points in the lower areas of town (e.g. spring activity).
 It was noted by community members during consultation that spring water from the lower end of Penshurst was once considered a very clean water source but has been observed to deteriorate as pan toilet systems were converted to septic tanks and development increased.

 SP1b was developed to provide a whole of water cycle benefit with respect to stormwater and wastewater impacts on water quality and health in addition to flooding and drainage impacts.
-Whilst a significant reduction in stormwater nutrient loads would be achieve, this would primarily offset the increase in loads from excess recycled water.
+Whilst a significant reduction in stormwater nutrient loads would be achieved, this would primarily offset the increase in loads from excess recycled water.
 Importantly, it would also divert most of the runoff and some of the shallow groundwater feeding the Penshurst Wetland which has the potential to have a negative impact on the viability of this waterbody due to hydrologic impacts.